bobbae/gcp/challenges/lshw-minio/README.md

 * An easy way to
 create meta data for an object may be available in various APIs, e.g. https://github.com/mmm1513/pyminio whic happens to be for Python.
 You do not have to use Python or this API.

+* Your solution to this part should be additional code to the program in Part 1.

 ## Part 3